slovnicki/beamer/README.md

 **NOTE** that Beamer will remove duplicate locations from `beamHistory` as you go.
 For example, if you visit `BooksLocation`, `ArticlesLocation` and then `BooksLocation` again, the first instance of `BooksLocation` will be removed from history and `beamHistory` will be `[ArticlesLocation,BooksLocation]` instead of `[BooksLocation,ArticlesLocation,BooksLocation]`.
 You can turn that off by setting `BeamerRouterDelegate.removeDuplicateHistory` to `false`.

-**NOTE** that Beamer can integrate Android's back button to do `beamBack` if possible when all of the pages from current `BeamLocation` have been popped.
+**NOTE** that Beamer can integrate Android's back button to do `beamBack` if possible when all the pages from current `BeamLocation` have been popped.
 This is achieved by setting a back button dispatcher in in `MaterialApp.router`.

 ```dart
 backButtonDispatcher: BeamerBackButtonDispatcher(delegate: routerDelegate)